It’s Time To Demand The Mortgage Forgiveness Debt Relief Act Extension

 By forgiving the income taxes on cancelled debt, Congress can make it easier for these trapped homeowners to make a move.
 In fact, this has exactly been the case for the past six years, and the program’s success should be reason enough to extend it for several more years.
 Not just for 2014, but long enough to allow home values to return to levels high enough to end the need for short sales altogether.

-Please consider taking the time to reach out to your elected officials and demanding a multi-year extension to the Mortgage Forgiveness Debt Relief Act, it could have a huge impact on the economic future of our Country.7 February 2014
+Please consider taking the time to reach out to your elected officials and demanding a multi-year extension to the Mortgage Forgiveness Debt Relief Act, it could have a huge impact on the economic future of our Country.30 March 2014